- Mammary cancer classification

 In all other clinical situations, the issue of additional drug exposure is necessarily resolved after surgery.
 Preventive chemotherapy should preclude relapse and metastases, or postpone their appearance for as long as possible.

 Chemotherapy treatment is necessarily based on the molecular biological subtype of the malignant tumor.
-It is possible to refrain from preventive chemotherapy with a high hormone dependence of the cancer, and a long-term hormone therapy is prescribed instead in such cases.
+It is possible to refrain from preventive chemotherapy with a high hormone dependence of the cancer, and a

 With an initially inoperable cancer, antitumor treatment starts with chemotherapy, prior to which a piece of tumor is taken for study of its cellular structure.
 The effect of the use of cytostatic drugs before surgery is expected in the absence of signs of hormonal dependence in the tumor, its high aggressiveness, and a triple negative type of cancer.
 Schemes with the most active cytostatics are applied, and treatment takes about six months, even with a significant decrease in the tumor after initial cycles.
 The benefits of treatment are undoubted if it was possible to completely or maximally reduce the cancer node, creating the technical conditions to performing radical surgery.